blaugold/cli_launcher/README.md

 CLI development utility to support launching locally installed versions.

-When the globally installed version of a CLI is launched and it finds a locally installed version of itself, it will launch the locally installed version.
+When the globally installed version of a CLI is launched and it finds a locally installed version of itself that is a different version, it will launch the locally installed version.

 Otherwise, the globally installed version will continue to run.